Do you remember when the news was hacking wireless networks with a Pringles tube?

 A group of researchers at Ben-Gurion University in Beersheba, Israel cybersecurity lab has devised a method to defeat “air gap” computers.

 This video shows the drone taking off from a car park.

-In ten years or so we have moved from a Pringles Tube to a Drone – this shows amazing progress!!
+In ten years or so we have moved from a hacking with Pringles Tube to a Drone – this shows amazing progress!!